thalesaguiar21/thalesaguiar21/README.md

 - [Lattes]

 ### Latest scientific production:
+1. LIMA, T. A.; Da Costa Abreu, Marjory. _Investigating the use of multiple languages for crisp and fuzzy speaker identification_.
+In: 11th International Conference on Pattern Recognition Systems, 2021, Curico, Chile.
+ICPRS'21, 2021.
-1. T. A. de Lima and M. D. Costa-Abreu, “A survey on automatic speech recognition systems for Portuguese language and its variations,” Comput Speech Lang, vol. 62, p.
+2. T. A. de Lima and M. D. Costa-Abreu, _A survey on automatic speech recognition systems for Portuguese language and its variations_ Computer Speech & Language, vol. 62, p.
 101055, Jul.
 2020, <a href=https://doi.org/10.1016/j.csl.2019.101055>doi: 10.1016/j.csl.2019.101055.</a>
-2. de Lima, T. A., & Madeira, C. A. G. (2017).
-An Investigation of Using Monte-Carlo Tree Search for Creating the Intelligent Elements of Rise of Mitra.
+3. LIMA, T. A., & Madeira, C. A. G. (2017). _An Investigation of Using Monte-Carlo Tree Search for Creating the Intelligent Elements of Rise of Mitra_.
 SBC–Proceedings of SBGames. <a href=https://www.sbgames.org/sbgames2017/papers/ComputacaoShort/175198.pdf>Proceedings 2017</a>

-[More :arrow_right:][Lattes]
+[MORE :arrow_right:][Lattes]

 ### Language and tools: